rachelbaker/Async-Social-Sharing/README.md

 * Linkedin
 * Hacker News

 Available display options include ability to display the sharing widgets on above or below content on pages, specific custom post types or blog and archive pages.

 ##Release Notes

 __Version 1.8.0__

 * Added `async_social_display()` function to be used as a template tag to output the social sharing widgets anywhere theme developers desire within the loop.

+* Added option to allow site administrators to enter their Facebook Application ID.

-* Added option allowing site administrators to choose if the social sharing widgets should be output before or after the content.  props @dustyf
+* Added option to allow site administrators to choose if the social sharing widgets should be output before or after the content.  props @dustyf

 * Changed settings screen to use WordPress default admin styles to fix checkbox display in WordPress 3.8+.

 * Removed bloated admin stylesheet.